Reports

 Selecting what to publish

-When publishing, you can choose which document type(s) to publish:
+When publishing, you can choose which formats to publish:

-Select the document type(s) you want to publish, then proceed with publishing.
-All selected documents will be generated and saved as part of the same report version.
+All selected formats are generated and saved as part of the same report version.

 Publishing achieves a few main things: